-- All cattle dairy and beef MUST be polled or dehorned/descured prior to being shown at the Amherst and Rosholt Fairs with the exception of the current year's spring calves. - 12.
+- 11. All cattle dairy and beef MUST be polled or dehorned/descured prior to being shown at the Amherst and Rosholt Fairs. - 12.
 The use of power washers on any animal is strictly prohibited on the fairgrounds. - 13.
 Clipping and grooming of animal exhibits while on the fairgrounds should be done by the exhibitor, his or her immediate family, project leader, and/or other Portage County fair animal exhibitors.
 The exhibitor should be present and actively participating in the process.
 A designated fitting area will be determined by barn supervisors. - 14.
 Unmanageable animals that pose a threat to the safety of exhibitors, fairgoers or other animals will be sent home. - 15.
+The 4-H Extension staff reserves the right, in conjunction with the fair superintendents, to subdivide livestock showmanship lots into additional grade divisions if the number of animals in the show ring at one time could create an unsafe environment for the exhibitors and their animals. - 16.
 Judging will be done by the Danish System with four placings Blue, Red, White and Pink unless otherwise stated in the fairbook.
-Any exhibit which is not displayed according to the specific directions listed in the fairbook will be lowered one placing.
+Any exhibit which is not displayed according to the specific directions listed in the fair book will be lowered one placing.
 All judge's decisions are final.
-Refer to page 4 for additional information about judging methods. - 16.
-Amherst There will be conference judging for Photography.
-Exhibitors are strongly encouraged to be present during the judging of their photography exhibits.
-There will be individual face-to-face judging for Cake Decorating.
-Exhibitors are expected to bring their cakes to the exhibit building during the posted time for judging. - 17.
-Animal Judging Order.
-Classes for animal exhibits will be judged in the order that they appear in the fairbook.
-Showmanship classes for animal projects will be the first class in the department to be judged. - 18.
-All animal exhibitors (including small animals such as cavies and birds) MUST present their animals to the judge except in championship classes and market animal classes.
-If exhibitors have two different animals being judged at the same time, they MUST make arrangements with the barn supervisor to have another animal exhibitor show the animals for them.
-Other family members who are not animal exhibitors may not show the animal. - 19.
-All animals shown at the fairs MUST be cared for humanely and have access to water, feed, and safe, comfortable housing.
-This is the responsibility of the exhibitor and any evidence of improper care will be cause for removal of the animal from the fair and forfeiture of premium money.
-All small animal exhibitors must sign a Small Animal Care Agreement.
-(Refer to sample on page 7 of this fairbook.)
+Refer to page 4 for additional information about judging methods. - 17.
+Amherst There will be individual face-to-face judging for Cake Decorating.
+Exhibitors are expected to bring their cakes to the exhibit building during the posted time for judging. - 18.
+Animal Judging Order

+Rosholt Fair - Classes for animal exhibits will be judged in the order that they appear in the Fair Book.
+Showmanship classes for animal projects will be the first class in the department to be judged.